Skip to main content Skip to local navigation

 Brenda Blondeau

-Brenda Blondeau is a Métis woman originally from Saskatchewan, currently completing her PhD in Gender and Women's Studies at York University, with a focus on women's personal narratives of abuse.
-For 11 years, she provided writing support for Indigenous students in York's Centre for Indigenous Student Services and for Indigenous and non-Indigenous students in the Writing Centre.
+Brenda Blondeau is Métis (Cree and European), originally from Saskatchewan, with degrees in Gender and Women’s Studies from the University of Regina and York University.
+Since 2011, she has provided writing support for Indigenous students in York’s Centre for Indigenous Student Services and for Indigenous and non-Indigenous students in the Writing Centre.

-Since 2004, she has taught the pre-university Bridging Course for Women in the School of Gender, Sexuality and Women's Studies at York.
-She also teaches undergraduate courses in the School of Gender, Sexuality and Women's Studies and in the Department of Languages, Literatures and Linguistics.
-She incorporates a strong focus on Indigenous issues in each of her courses, and she brings this knowledge and commitment to her writing instruction.
+Since 2004, she has taught the pre-university Bridging Course for Women in the School of Gender, Sexuality and Women's Studies at York as well as undergraduate courses in the School of Gender, Sexuality and Women's Studies and in the Department of Languages, Literatures and Linguistics.
+She incorporates a trauma-informed perspective in her teaching, her research, and her writing instruction.

 Rebecca Lazarenko